Alaska Court Records

 Alaska Marriage Records

 Marriage records refer to details and information about civil unions registered in the state.
-These records usually reveal the spouses’ names, the place and date of the marriage, and the names of the witnesses and marriage officiant.
-Marriage records will usually contain the following details about a marriage:
+These records are created to document the marriage event officially.
+They usually reveal the spouses’ names, the place and date of the marriage, and the names of the witnesses and marriage officiant.

 - The spouses’ full names.